Part one of our report from Indeed Interactive 2018 can be found here.

 Jimmy Lin explained the latest improvements to Indeed Resume, including resume subscriptions, which make sourcing costs more predictable and “reward recruiters who reach out to relevant candidates with great messages.”
 Jimmy added: “Some other new features we have include on-demand reporting about your searches, contacts and responses and updated administrative capabilities so you can easily manage subscriptions and allocate contacts across a team of recruiters.”

-“Employers specify their tech hiring needs, and Indeed Prime then sorts through 10,000+ pre-vetted candidates to find those who match the hiring criteria,” Georgie said.
+“Employers specify their tech hiring needs, and Seen then sorts through 10,000+ pre-vetted candidates to find those who match the hiring criteria,” Georgie said.
 “All of the candidates are active and ready for their next opportunity, so response rates are high and some even end up being hired for their dream job!”

 Meanwhile Daniel Culbertson and Martha Gimbel from Indeed’s Hiring Lab were at the “Ask an economist” booth to take questions from attendees.
 What was the most common question they were asked?
 Daniel replied: “When is the next recession coming?”